Discrete-time Indirect Adaptive Control for Systems with Disturbances via Directional Forgetting: Concurrent Learning Approach: Stability analysis

-We evaluated the influence of the third term in the parameter error equation for the disturbance $w(k)$.
-In this study, we introduce $k_e\in\mathbb{N}$ as the time step at which the rank condition is satisfied for the first time, after which positive definiteness is always guaranteed.
-Note that the following Lemma 1 is based on the features of DF \cite{DF}. \begin{lemma}\cite{FF} We assume that the information matrix $\Omega(k)$ satisfies the rank condition (see Condition 1).
+We evaluate the influence of the third term in the parameter error equation of CL algorithm for the disturbance $w(k)$.
+Let $k_e\in\mathbb{N}$ as the time step when the rank condition is satisfied for the first time, after which positive definiteness is always guaranteed.
+Note that the following Lemma 1 is based on the features of DF \cite{DF,DF2}. \begin{lemma}\cite{DF2} We assume that the information matrix $\Omega(k)$ satisfies the rank condition (see Condition 1).
 For the DF algorithm, the following matrix $U(k)$ is bounded from above to below for some $\mu>0$, $^\forall k\in[k_e,\infty)$: